At St Michael’s we are keen to assist local schools in any way we can.

 There is much in and around the church to draw and write about.
 Recent primary school visits have focused on subjects from the importance of churches for Christians to the history of dragons (we have quite a few at SMAAA!).
 For older pupils, we can help you offer a theological or church-historical perspective on GCSE and A-Level texts and topics in numerous humanities and other disciplines.

-Our World War I Remembrance Project is supported by the Heritage Lottery Fund and we are offering it to schools (as we did with the exhibition on ‘Chiswick, the Blitz and the First V2’, which was commissioned and displayed by the Chiswick Book Festival in 2015.
+Our World War I Remembrance Project is supported by the Heritage Lottery Fund and we are again offering it to schools (as we did with the exhibition on ‘Chiswick, the Blitz and the First V2’, which was commissioned and displayed by the Chiswick Book Festival in 2015).

-We are researching the stories of around 120 members of the parish who lost their lives in WW1 and who are commemorated on our War Memorial plaque and the memorial seat outside St Michael & All Angels Parish Hall.
+We have researched the stories of 128 members of the parish who lost their lives in WW1 and who are commemorated on our War Memorial plaque and the memorial seat outside St Michael & All Angels Parish Hall.
 Supported by a grant from the Heritage Lottery Foundation, exhibitions about their stories are shown regularly in the church.
-The first was displayed over the Remembrance season in November 2014.
-In 2015, we honoured the memory of the 15 men who died in 1915 by telling their stories on 14 Remembrance panels in the church.
+The first was displayed over the Remembrance season in November 2014: The First Who Fell.
+In 2015, we honoured the memory of the 15 men who died in 1915 by telling their stories on 14 Remembrance panels in the church and in 2016, we remembered the Battle of The Somme.
+In 2017 the Exhibition marked the lives of ten of the 37 servicemen who died in 1917 and you can read about the others – and those who died in earlier years – on our new WW1 Project website.
+There is a section devoted to Learning.

 Assemblies and special events